Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Estimating a piecewise monotone density

 It is not difficult to check that the mapping $\tau(p,\cdot)$ is nonincreasing on $[1,+\infty)$, tends to 0 at $+\infty$ and is invariant under a location-scale transformation, i.e.\ by changing $p$ into the density $\sigma^{-1}p[\sigma^{-1}(\cdot-m)]$ on $(\sigma a+m,+\infty)$ with $m\in\R$ and $\sigma>0$.

 We consider the general situation where $p$ is an arbitrary element of $\overline \cM_{\ell}$ with $\ell\ge 2$.
-Changing the values of $p$, if ever necessary, on a negligible set, which will not change the way it can be approximated in $\L_{1}$-norm, we may assume with no loss of generality that it writes as
+Changing the values of $p$ on a negligible set, if ever necessary, which will not change the way it can be approximated in $\L_{1}$-norm, we may assume without loss of generality that it can be written in the form: